meru-akimbo/Amon2-Setup-Flavor-ModelResource/README.md

 Model and  Resouce are offered.

-- Model:   Business logic
+- Model:   Business logic.
 - Resouce: Outside data is acquired.
-Data base is operated here
+Data base is operated here.
+Only Model use it.

 # LICENSE